Snowflake-Labs/orchestration-framework/README.md

-# Cortex Cube
+# Orchestration Framework For Snowflake LLM Services

-Cortex Cube is a multi-agent framework that offers native support for Snowflake tools.
+The Agent Gateway is a multi-agent framework that offers native support for Snowflake tools.

-Instead of requiring users or developers to choose between RAG with Cortex Search or Text2SQL with Cortex Analyst, let the Cube orchestrate the user requests to the appropriate tool.
+Instead of requiring users or developers to choose between RAG with Cortex Search or Text2SQL with Cortex Analyst, let the Agent Gateway orchestrate the user request to the appropriate tool.

-agent_gateway can be configured to work with 3 types of tools:
+The Agent Gateway can be configured to work with 3 types of tools:
 - **Cortex Search Tool**: For unstructured data analysis, which requires a standard RAG access pattern.
 - **Cortex Analyst Tool**: For supporting structured data analysis, which requires a